Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-• 6 ounces of center-cut hickory smoked bacon, diced
+• 8 ounces of hickory smoked bacon, diced

 • 2 tablespoons of unsalted butter